Skip to content

 self.buses_with_phase = {ph: [] for ph in _PHASES}

-if ph in nodes:
+if phase in _PHASES:

 def _cache_node_map(self) -> None: